jlinoff/pam/README.md

 does _not_ keep track of it.
 That means that if the password is lost, _PAM_ cannot recover the data it is lost forever.

-More details about the encryption algorith used can be found in [Reason 6: Secure Context Encryption](#reason-6-secure-context-encryption).
+More details about the encryption algorithm used can be found in [Reason 6: Secure Context Encryption](#reason-6-secure-context-encryption).

 Note that if you do not enter a password, the output will be plain